LGBTQ culture in India: Sukhdeep Singh

 Sukhdeep Singh is the founder and editor of Gaylaxy, an India-focused LGBT online magazine.
 Singh works as a software engineer.
 Singh received the youth leadership award of Sher Vancouver and is also author of several articles on how he conceptualizes the meeting of Sikhism and queerness.

 Laxmi Tripathi

 Laxmi Tripathi is a well-known Bombay-based activist who works on transgender rights.
 She identifies specifically as a hijra.
 She is the author of Me Laxmi, me Hijra.

 Living Smile Vidya

 Living Smile Vidya is an author, performance artist, and transgender activist based in Chennai.
 She holds a masters in linguistics.
 She has received awards for her work, including "Best Story" from the Karnataka State Film Award in 2014 and the Charles Wallace scholarship in 2013.
 Meanwhile, her book, I am Vidya: A Transgender's Journey, has been translated into seven languages.
 In addition to her publications, she has spoken about her experiences being a "dalit transgender writer" in an interview.

-Additional notable figures include
+Other notable figures

-Gautham Bhan, Ritu Dalmia, Pawan Dhall, Hoshang Merchant, A. Revathi, Chayanika Shah, Giti Thadani, Akkai Padmashali, Grace Banu Vijayarajamallika and many more.
+Additional notable figures include Gautham Bhan, Ritu Dalmia, Pawan Dhall, Hoshang Merchant, A. Revathi, Chayanika Shah, Giti Thadani, Siddharth Thirmulai Kumar (Chennai's first openly gay amateur tennis player and notable Transgender rights activist), Akkai Padmashali, Grace Banu Vijayarajamallika.